 • Their color changes: the spots become gray or a whitish coating appears;

-• The border along the edge remains, the color remains red-brown;
+• The border around the edge remains, the color remains red-brown;

 • The disease affects the petioles, forming elongated spots.
-Color - as on the leaves;
+Color - like on the leaves;

-• Part of the leaves, severely affected by septoria, dies off.
+• Some of the leaves heavily affected by septoria die off.
 The yield is greatly reduced, and its quality suffers.

 White spotting of strawberries is extremely common due to the pathogen's ability to withstand a wide range of temperatures.

-Septoria develops at low plus and at high temperatures, too.
+Septoria develops at low temperatures above zero and at high temperatures too.

-The fungus and 5 ° and up to 35 ° withstand easily.
-Therefore, it is found wherever strawberries are.
+The fungus can easily withstand both 5° and up to 35°.
+Therefore, it is found everywhere where strawberries are.

-Septoria loves the "golden mean" more.
-Most harmful when it is warm but not hot.
+Septoria loves the “golden mean” more.
+It is most harmful when it is warm, but not hot.

 Another condition: a humid environment.
-The warm rainy season will trigger an outbreak, be on the lookout.
+The warm rainy season will trigger an outbreak of diseases, be on alert.

-The fight against white spot includes agricultural practices, general - agricultural technology, common in fungal infections.
+The fight against white spotting includes agrotechnical techniques, general - agrotechniques common for fungal infections.

-Those techniques that when eradicating gray rot, powdery mildew.
+Those techniques for eradicating gray rot and powdery mildew.

-The "copper component" of the fight against fungus does not lose its relevance.
-Bordeaux liquid is used widely and successfully.
+The “copper component” of the fight against fungus remains relevant.
+Bordeaux mixture is used widely and successfully.

 • Beginning of the growing season;